Ravbug/PhysX/README.md

 # NVIDIA PhysX SDK 4.1

-This repository contains fixes for compiling PhysX 4.1 in Xcode 11 and Visual Studio 2019.
+This repository contains fixes for compiling PhysX 4.1 in Xcode 12 / Clang 10 and Visual Studio 2019.

 ## Original text: